Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 Other Special Editions Worth Knowing About

-A few other M6 specials come up regularly on the used market — too many to cover in depth here, but worth knowing they exist:
+A few other M6 specials come up regularly on the used market.
+There are too many to cover in depth here, but they are worth knowing about:

 The standard M6 Classic and M6 TTL are the bodies you'll buy as shooters.
 The J, Millennium, LHSA, and other specials are bodies you'll buy because you also care about owning a numbered Leica.